Podenzana

-Podenzana is a comune (municipality) in the Province of Massa and Carrara in the Italian region Tuscany, located about 110 km northwest of Florence and about 25 km northwest of Massa.
+Podenzana is a comune (municipality) in the Province of Massa and Carrara in the Italian region of Tuscany, located about 110 km northwest of Florence and about 25 km northwest of Massa.
 As of 31 December 2004, it had a population of 1,947 and an area of 17.3 km2.

 Podenzana borders the following municipalities: Aulla, Bolano, Calice al Cornoviglio, Follo, Licciana Nardi, Tresana.